 Drama at Queen's combines history, theory and practice in an integrated and multidisciplinary approach, to discover why and how theatre works.
 Performance workshops and productions enable students to draw upon their reading of literary, cultural, historical and sociological studies to inform their practical understanding of performance.
 Students are also required to attend professional performances, and benefit from our exceptional links with the theatre sector in Northern Ireland and beyond.
 Visiting professionals lead workshops in specialist areas.

-All students take the following introductory modules at Stage 1 (1st Year)
+All students take the following introductory modules at Stage 1

-210 0001

-The Material Stage
+- Introduction to Theatre: The Material Stage

-DRA1003 Intro to Performing
+- Introduction to Performing

-DRA1004 Intro to Acting for Stage and
+- Introduction to Acting for Stage and Screen

-Screen

-DRA1005 Theatre Now:
+- Theatre Now: Contemporary Performance

+- Production Practices